top of page

 (If you have the time and option, place the well sealed pan in refrigerator overnight to develop the yeast flavor.
 I find it easy and convenient to store a divided recipe as a ball of dough, unstretched, in a plastic bag in the refrigerator for up to 5 days before using.
 It is true that the bread takes on an earthier flavor the longer the dough sits in the refrigerator.

 Drizzle a few tablespoons of olive oil on the top of the bread, ensuring the dimples now contain oil.
-Lightly sprinkle the dough with salt.

 After the bread has risen, begin placing your "garden" on the focaccia, ensuring you press the toppings into the bread well with your fingertips, as before when you dimpled the surface.
-Preheat the oven to 425 degrees.
+Preheat the oven to 450 degrees.

 Use the pastry brush to glaze the decorated bread with either remaining olive or grapeseed oil, at this point I prefer using the grapeseed oil.
+Sprinkle with a quality finishing salt, I prefer Maldon Artisan Salt for its clean bright taste and thin, flaky texture.

 Now the bread is ready for the oven.
 Bake for 25 minutes, or until bread is golden brown in color.
 I also extend the cooking time if I desire a char on some of the toppings, which I highly recommend!